BITMaJinhang/Eprobe/Hardware/README.md

 # Hardware Design Documentation

-This folder contains hardware design documentation for [Thesis Title], providing supplementary information to the main thesis.
+This folder contains hardware design documentation for [Eprobe], providing supplementary information to the main thesis.

 ## Contents